BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_2_Changing_Your_Bitcoin_Hidden_Services.md

 HiddenServicePort 8333 127.0.0.1:8333
 HiddenServicePort 18333 127.0.0.1:18333
 ```
-If you're running Tor version 3 bitcoind will configurate hidden services to listen on.
+If you're running Tor version 3 bitcoind will configurate hidden services automatically to listen on.